 An initial draft of PRAM’s principles reveals a fastidious focus on user benefits while supporting advertisers’ success.

 - Consumer privacy should remain a foundational pillar of the solution by providing consumers with meaningful transparency and controls, giving the marketplace the tools to understand consumer preferences and the ability to abide by those preferences.

 - Consumers should have access to diverse and competitive content offerings, supported by their choices to engage with digital advertising in exchange for content and services.

 - Business operations, including ad targeting, ad delivery, frequency capping, campaign management, analytics, cross-channel deployment, optimization, and attribution should be sufficiently supported and improved upon through better technological and policy standards for all critical use cases.

 - Solutions should be standardized and interoperable for consumers and businesses across browsers, devices, and platforms, subject to applicable privacy laws and guidelines and to the extent it is reasonably technically feasible, efficient, effective, and improved over existing technology.

-- All browsers, devices, and platforms should allow equal access, free from unreasonable interference, to the new solutions.
+- All browsers, devices, and platforms should allow equal access to the new solutions, free from unreasonable interference.

 - Companies that utilize the resulting solutions should follow industry and legal privacy standards, with strong accountability and enforcement for those that violate the standards.

 Though the groundwork has been laid, PRAM’s vision and mission will still rely on “broad support and adoption” to succeed in the industry.
-PRAM is proof that consumer privacy and targeted ads surviving in a still-ad-supported internet is not as crazy a reality as once thought.
+Nevertheless, PRAM proves that consumer privacy and targeted ads surviving in a still-ad-supported internet is not as crazy a reality as once thought.